containerbuildsystem/osbs-client/docs/configuration_file.md

 * `disable_plugins` will define a list of lists that define the plugin type of the plugin that is to be removed (`prebuild_plugins`, `prepublish_plugins`, `postbuild_plugins`, `exit_plugins`) and the name of the plugin.

-* `enable_plugins` is used to add plugins or modify already enabled plugins, these must be defined as key-value pairs as illustrated above.
+* `enable_plugins` is used to add plugins or modify already enabled plugins by overriding args passed to the plugin, these must be defined as key-value pairs as illustrated above.
+It should be noted that plugins added here will be executed at the end of the list of plugins in that particular `plugin_type` (`prebuild_plugins`, `prepublish_plugins`, `postbuild_plugins`, `exit_plugins`).